soriesesay1/Azure-SOC/README.md

 ## Introduction

 For this project, I learn how to set up a small honeynet in Azure and collected log data into a workspace for Log Analytics from several sources.
-Microsoft Sentinel then uses this workspace to create attack maps, trigger alerts, and create incidents.
+I use Microsoft Sentinel workspace to create attack maps, trigger alerts, and create incidents.
 I conducted a 24-hour evaluation of specific security metrics in the environment, put security measures in place to strengthen the environment, and re-evaluated metrics after 24 hours, and presented my findings below.
 The following metrics will be displayed:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)